varundeepsaini/varundeepsaini/README.md

 - 🎓 Pursuing a dual degree in Computer Science.
 - 📚 Passionate about Competitive Programming, Web Development, and Machine Learning.
-- 🏆 Specialist on Codeforces, 4* on CodeChef.
+- 🏆 Expert on Codeforces, ICPC Regionalist.

 ## 🔭 Projects